-- 9. The Accounting Officer should appoint members of each committee based on the following considerations: - (a) Bid Specification Committee should have the following members: - (i) One or two officials/specialists from the procuring department - (ii) official / demand practitioner from SCM - (iii) External specialist (e.g. consultant appointed to assist or a representative from co-funding organ of state such as DWAF etc.) depending on nature of the project - (iv) One official from legal department. - (v) Any municipal official with expertise or skills to contribute positively in the project.
+9. The Accounting Officer should appoint members of each committee based on the following considerations:

+- (a) Bid Specification Committee should have the following members: - (i) One or two officials/specialists from the procuring department - (ii) Demand Practitioner / SCM official (Chairperson) - (iii) External specialist (e.g. consultant appointed to assist or a representative from co-funding organ of state such as DWAF etc.) depending on nature of the project - (iv) One official from legal department. - (v) Any municipal official with expertise or skills to contribute positively in the project.

-The specification of bids lower than R200 000(inc VAT) will be compiled by the head of department or delegated official with SCM manager on the oversight role.
+The specification of bids lower than R200 000 (inc VAT) will be compiled by the head of department or delegated official with SCM manager on the oversight role.

-The specification and evaluation committees per project may preferably be composed by the same members and must be approved by the CFO.
+The specification and evaluation committees per project may preferably be composed by the same members and must be approved by the Accounting Officer.